folio-org/okapi/doc/guide.md

 * [`grafana-node-dashboard.json`](grafana-node-dashboard.json)
 * [`grafana-tenant-dashboard.json`](grafana-tenant-dashboard.json)

 Here are some examples of useful graphs in Grafana.
-These can be pasted direcly under the metric, once you change edit mode (the tool menu at the end of the line) to text mode.
+These can be pasted directly under the metric, once you change edit mode (the tool menu at the end of the line) to text mode.